 2.2.1 Different Ranks

 As experience shows, cross-linked peptides can be harder to detect than linear peptides.
 This means, the possibly correct cross-linked peptide will frequently not get the highest score of all the peptides.
-It thus can be beneficial to not only consider the highest scoring peptide, but also the highest scoring cross-linked peptide or also some lower-scoring peptides, and assign them ranks.
+It thus can be beneficial to not only consider the highest scoring peptide, but also the highest scoring cross-linked peptide or also some lower-scoring peptides and assign them ranks.
 Then, as following experiments show, Pycolator can correct the scores of some lower-ranking PSMs, possibly detecting more cross-linked PSMs.
 Meanwhile it is known to the experimenter, that only one of the peptides can be the correct match to a spectrum, and thus any PSM with a lower rank than 1 should be excluded at the end.

 To tackle both constraints, Pycolator first trains the SVM with every PSM available and re-calculates the ranks based upon the newly assigned score after every iteration, possibly correcting the ranks of some PSMs.
 When the used metric, normally the area under the pseudo ROC curve, does not improve beyond a certain threshold per iteration, every PSM with rank 2+ is dropped.
 The threshold is controlled by the parameter cutOffImprove with a default of 0.01 corresponding to a 1% increase of the used metric per iteration.
 Since also some of the best scoring PSMs will be dropped (even though they were not assigned rank 1), the algorithm then runs further until the maximum iterations are reached or the score does not improve further, in order to properly integrate and score the new PSMs considered confident.
 This procedure is depicted in Figure 2.2